couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/appendix-release-notes.markdown

 **Fixes in 1.3.0**

-* [SPY-149](http://www.couchbase.com/issues/browse/SPY-149): Listeners are now only called after the future has been completed correctly, not when the value was set (or the operation cancelled).
+* [SPY-149](http://www.couchbase.com/issues/browse/SPY-149): Listeners are now only called after the future has been completed correctly, not when the value was set or the operation canceled.
 This mitigates a potential race condition where the future is technically not completed yet, but the listener has already been called with the future reference.

 ** Known Issues in 1.3.0 **